-Resource adequacy is another aspect of an LSE's electricity supply portfolio.
+Resource adequacy3 is another aspect of an LSE's electricity supply portfolio.
 These resources provide additional electrical generation that can be called upon during periods when other resources in the portfolio are not available, demand exceeds the portfolio's regular resources, or both.
-California requires LSEs to maintain a portfolio of resources that is 115 percent of their expected annual peak load.
+California LSEs are typically required to maintain a portfolio of resources that is 115 percent4 of their expected annual peak load.
 One example of a resource adequacy requirement that a resource must meet is the ability to operate four consecutive hours for three consecutive days.